nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 ### Put a Document Under Retention

-To put a document under retention, you have to link the document to a retention rule.</br>
+To put a document under retention, you have to attach a retention rule to the document.</br>
 By doing so:
 - The document will be automatically tagged as a **record**
 - The retention rule's settings will be applied to the document

 {{#> callout type='warning' }}
-This is an **irreversible action**, even as an administrator, meaning you can't unlink a retention rule to the document and you can't shorten the retention period.
+This is an **irreversible action**, even as an administrator, meaning you can't remove the retention rule from the document and you can't shorten the retention period.
+[Records can be undeclared]({{page page='nuxeo-retention-howto-undeclare-record'}}) in specific conditions when using the addon in standard mode however.
 {{/callout}}

-After having linked a retention rule, the only available action is to [extend the retention](#extend-the-retention-of-a-document).
+After having attached a retention rule, the only available action is to [extend the retention](#extend-the-retention-of-a-document).

 There are different ways to put a document under retention.
-You can attach a retention rule to a single document or to several documents in a row.
+You can attach a retention rule to a single document or to several documents at once.

 #### From a Document View